ckatsak/glocc/README.md

 $ glocc ~/foo src/bar
 ```

-By default, only a summary of all counted lines is printed to the standard
+By default, only a summary of all the counting process is printed (to the
-output.
-To print the results extensively in a tree-like format, it can be
+standard output).
+To have the extensive results printed in a tree-like format,
-executed with the `-a` flag:
+the `-a` command line flag can be used:
 ```text
 $ glocc -a baz.go ~/src/foo
 ```